starkwang/vue-virtual-collection/README.md

 The height of collection viewport

-### containerHeightSpacer
+### containerPaddingBottom

 Type: `number`

-Optionally extend the calculated height of the container within the viewport causing the last cards to be pushed off the bottom of the scrollable container
+Optionally extend the calculated height of the collection container, the affect is apparent padding-bottom

 ### sectionSize